-I go back & forth with entry-level jobs in the service industry, pursuing my love of acting for Film (You Kill Me, Perfect Sisters, Bravetown, Lovesick, Nomis, Tempus Tormentum) Television (Cashing In, Channel Zero), Commercials (With Child, Without Alcohol) and Theatre (Sarasvati Productions, Fantasy Theatre for Children, Winnipeg/Vancouver Fringe Festival, Vancouver Theatre Sports League, Vancouver Playhouse, Theatre in the Raw and Walterdale Playhouse).
+I work as a landscaping assistant while pursuing my love of acting for Film (You Kill Me, Perfect Sisters, Bravetown, Lovesick, Nomis, Tempus Tormentum) Television (Cashing In, Channel Zero), Commercials (With Child, Without Alcohol) and Theatre (Sarasvati Productions, Fantasy Theatre for Children, Winnipeg/Vancouver Fringe Festival, Vancouver Theatre Sports League, Vancouver Playhouse, Theatre in the Raw and Walterdale Playhouse).

 - Real Name: Lorraine Veronica James